-Line 2010 – Incremental Connect America Fund Phase I Reporting (2nd Year Certification): Any ETC which receives incremental Connect America Fund Phase I support pursuant to 47 C.F.R. § 54.312(b) must mark this “box” to certify it has deployed broadband service to no fewer than two-thirds of the required locations.
-This certification must be filed in the ETC’s annual report two years after it accepts funding (pursuant to 47 C.F.R. § 54.312(b)) as required by 47 C.F.R. §54.313(b)(1).
+Line 2010 – Incremental Connect America Fund Phase I Reporting (2nd Year Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC which receives incremental Connect America Fund Phase I support pursuant to 47 C.F.R. § 54.312(b) and (c) must respond affirmatively to certify it has deployed broadband service to no fewer than two-thirds of the required locations.
+This certification must be filed in the ETC’s annual report two years after it accepts funding (pursuant to 47 C.F.R. § 54.312(b) and (c)) as required by 47 C.F.R. §54.313(b)(1).

-Line 2011 – Incremental Connect America Fund Phase I Reporting (3rd Year Certification): Any ETC which receives incremental Connect America Fund Phase I support pursuant to 47 C.F.R. § 54.312(b) must mark this “box” to certify it has deployed broadband service to all the required locations.
-This certification must be filed in the ETC’s annual report three years after it accepts funding (pursuant to 47 C.F.R. § 54.312(b)) as required by 47 C.F.R. § 54.313(b)(1).
-Further, ETCs must certify they have deployed broadband service in compliance with the functionality requirements in 47 C.F.R. § 54.313(b)(2).
+Line 2011 – Incremental Connect America Fund Phase I Reporting (3rd Year Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC which receives incremental Connect America Fund Phase I support pursuant to 47 C.F.R. § 54.312(b) and (c) must respond affirmatively to certify it has deployed broadband service to all the required locations.
+This certification must be filed in the ETC’s annual report three years after it accepts funding (pursuant to 47 C.F.R. § 54.312(b) and (c)) as required by 47 C.F.R. § 54.313(b)(1).
+Further, ETCs must certify they have deployed broadband service in compliance with the functionality requirements in 47 C.F.R. § 54.313(b)(1)(ii).

-Line 2012 – Price Cap Carrier Frozen Support Certification (2013 Use of Frozen Support Certification): Any ETC receiving frozen high-cost support pursuant to 47 C.F.R. § 54.312(a) must mark this “box” to certify it has used the support received in 2012 to achieve the goal of universal availability of voice and broadband in this study area.
+Line 2012 – Price Cap Carrier Frozen Support Certification (2013 Use of Frozen Support Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving frozen high-cost support pursuant to 47 C.F.R. § 54.312(a) must respond affirmatively to certify it has used the support received in 2012 to achieve the goal of universal availability of voice and broadband in this study area.
 This certification must be filed by July 1, 2013, as required by 47 C.F.R. § 54.313(c)(1).

-Line 2013 – Price Cap Carrier Frozen Support Certification (2014 Use of Frozen Support Certification): Any ETC receiving frozen high-cost support pursuant to 47 C.F.R.§ 54.312(a) must mark this “box” to certify one-third of the support received in 2013 was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
+Line 2013 – Price Cap Carrier Frozen Support Certification (2014 Use of Frozen Support Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving frozen high-cost support pursuant to 47 C.F.R.§ 54.312(a) must respond affirmatively to certify that one-third of the support received in 2013 was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
 For purposes of complying with this requirement, the ETC must certify that at least 50% of the locations served are in census blocks shown as unserved on the National Broadband Map.
 This certification must be filed by July 1, 2014, as required by 47 C.F.R. § 54.313(c)(2).

-Line 2014 – Price Cap Carrier Frozen Support Certification (2015 Use of Frozen Support Certification): Any ETC receiving frozen high-cost support pursuant to 47 C.F.R. § 54.312(a) must mark this “box” to certify two-thirds of the support received in 2014 was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
+Line 2014 – Price Cap Carrier Frozen Support Certification (2015 Use of Frozen Support Certification): Please provide a response (either yes, no, or not applicable) to this certification request.
+Any ETC receiving frozen high-cost support pursuant to 47 C.F.R. § 54.312(a) must respond affirmatively to certify that two-thirds of the support received in 2014 was used to build and operate broadband-capable networks to offer broadband in areas substantially unserved by an unsubsidized competitor.
 For purposes of complying with this requirement, the ETC must certify that at least 50% of the locations served are in census blocks shown as unserved on the National Broadband Map.
 This certification must be filed by July 1, 2015, as required by 47 C.F.R. § 54.313(c)(3).